 Game Center is back!
 Sort of.
 If you’re not familiar with Game Center, it was an app that let friends connect, see what games everyone else was playing, and battle each-other on high score tables.
 Then Apple let it deteriorate to the point the service had app-crashing bugs.

 That wasn’t good, and so Apple ripped most of Game Center’s functionality out of iOS; what remained was mostly for playing multiplayer matches.
-But with iOS 13, you can now manage a friends list again.
+But since the introduction of iOS 13 in late 2019, you can now manage a friends list again.

 If you’ve not used Game Center before, you’ll find it in Settings, next to Apple’s other media categories like Music and TV.
 Tap Game Center and turn the system on.
 You’ll get a prompt to set up Game Center using your Apple ID.
 Tap Continue and you’ll be signed in.

 Once that’s done, adjust your avatar (choose an existing Animoji, or craft a custom Memoji) and nickname.
 Next, tap Add Friends, and use the Messages app to invite one of your contacts.
 If they accept, they’ll show up in the Friends list.
 Note: they will need to be running iOS/iPadOS 13 to accept a request.